-Singapore plays an important and growing role in global energy markets.
-It is a major global energy trading hub and the world’s third largest oil refining centre.
-Singapore is also one of the key financial services centres in Asia, and is likely to play an important role in financing energy sector development in Southeast Asia, among other regional players.
+Singapore is playing a growing role in global energy markets as a major energy-trading hub and the world’s third largest oil refining centre.
+It is a key financial services centre in Asia and is likely to play an important role in financing energy sector development in Southeast Asia.